agmcarthur/Biochem-3BP3/Lab_3_Phylogenetics/README.md

 Find the download file and right-click on it to open it in WordPad or NotePad, then select *View -> Word Wrap -> No Wrap*.
 You should now see your selected sequences in FASTA format, a common format for storing sequences.
 We will discuss the FASTA format and its history later in the course.

-**Using WordPad, edit the file to add your *S. kowalevskii* protein sequence to the top of the file, using a definition line like *>MySharkProtein*.**
+**Using WordPad, edit the file to add your *S. kowalevskii* protein sequence to the top of the file, using a definition line like:** *>MySharkProtein*

 Save the file and close WordPad.